ethernal/react-boilerplate/README.md

 Clone this repository and run `yarn install`.
 All dependencies are local to this environment except for Typescript that you must install globally.

-If you don't want to use pre-commit hooks for git, just clear the "precommit" command in package.json.
+If you don't want to use pre-commit hooks for git, just clear the "pre-commit" command in package.json.

 # why?